|Walking & Hiking|

 Requested dates are not guaranteed via the online form.
 Our registrar will contact you to confirm your desired time or work with you to find an alternative.

-Spring/Summer reservation requests will be accepted starting January 2nd
+Reservation requests accepted starting January 2nd

 Ages 10 and up, $5 per person